Subscribe to receive study tips and our free eBook 📖

 Get all the negative comments completely out of your vocabulary.
 Whenever you hear negative, self-limiting comments, kill them quickly.

-If you got into that school you are likely perfectly capable of doing well there.
-Believe that you can do it and show it!
+If you got into that school, you are likely perfectly capable of doing well there.
+Believe that you can and show it!

 Believing you CAN do something is only the first part of a good mindset.
-The other part is being WILLING to do something.
+The other part is WILLING to do something about it.
 That involves action.
 That means having the self discipline to actually get things done.

-- Identify and commit to specific study times and stick to them.
-Shovel makes this extremely easy btw.
+Identify and commit to specific study times and stick to them.

 A growth mindset and a solid plan of action will help you get started and keep moving from day one of your new semester.